Strelasund Crossing: Old ferry

 The two ferry stages developed into larger settlements following the arrival of Christianity brought by the Danes.
 In particular, the ferry village of Stralow (stral means 'arrow' in Middle Low German and Slavic) developed rapidly.
 At the beginning of the 13th century more and more settlers came, inter alia from Westphalia.
 Their settlement was encouraged by the princes of Rügen and in 1234 Prince Wizlaw I gave town rights to Stralow.
 The ferry service to Alte Fähre ('Old Ferry') as the place on Rügen was named was becoming increasingly important; more and more goods and wares were traded over the crossing.
 In 1293 Stralsund became a member of the Hanseatic League and the movement of goods between the island of Rügen and the mainland grew in importance and scope.

 Dänholm Ferry

 A ferry between Dänholm and the mainland site of Stralsund was predominantly used by the military.
 It was established in mid-July 1935, after the completion of the Ziegelgraben Bridge for road traffic.

 2nd Strelasund Crossing

 In 2004, construction of a new bridge, called the 2nd Strelasund Crossing (2.
 Strelasundquerung), commenced.
 German Chancellor Angela Merkel opened the new bridge on 20 October 2007.
 The name of this new bridge is the Rügen Bridge (Rügenbrücke).
-The rugen bridge is a one tower suspension bridge that has nineteen piers holding it up from the water.
+The Rügen Bridge is a one-tower suspension bridge that has nineteen piers holding it up from the water.
 The connection has a length of 4.1 km, the new bridge is 2831 m long and the centre pylon is 128 m tall.
 The new bridge crosses but does not provide access to Dänholm island.